Why Do Condoms Break?

 If there is friction whilst having sex, not only will it cause pain for you and your partner causing it can cause the condom to essentially break.
 To keep your condoms intact, make sure you use lubricant or buy ones that are pre-lubed, like Durex safe condoms.
 Adding a lube can help ensure that your condom is protected from any friction and allows you and your partner to enjoy your intimate moment making it more pleasurable for you both.

 Like that last pair of jeans in the sale that wasn’t in your size, condoms come in a variety of sizes to help make them more comfortable.
 If you are noticing that your condoms are too tight, the friction and tension can cause it to tear.
 However, it is important to get a condom that is not too loose, as a loose condom may slide off.

 Simple fact, a condom will not be effective if not applied correctly.
 They should always be rolled down gently, leaving a little bit of room at the top to help prevent any breakage or tear.
 If you are nervous or too excited to put the condom on properly, get your partner to help secure the condom for the both of you.

 Taking your time to properly put on a condom is essential in helping reduce any tears or slippage that you might face.
-If you decide to double up on condoms to give you further protection, the condom is prone to become less effective, reducing you and your partner’s and protection.
+You should never double up on condoms, this does not give you added protection as the condom is prone to become less effective, reducing you and your partner’s and protection.
 Ensuring a safe sexual experience is paramount, so it’s hugely beneficial to know how to put on a condom.